timhul/ClassicSim/README.md

 Upcoming features and bug fixes that are merged but not yet built and made available as a release:

+* Mage Frost/Arcane abilities, rotations, and talents.
-* Mage with Fire specialization is now available for simulation.
+* Wands now available for relevant classes.
-* Extra attack effects now reset the swing timer.
-* Blood Fury now scales with current strength and ap instead of base strength and ap.
-* Item procs now has attributes for spell damage scaling that can be modified by users.
-See definitions in .xml files.

-## Restrictions

-* Only Fireball rotation is available.
-No scorching is currently necessary or possible to apply debuff.
-* Only talents in the Fire tree that impacts Fireball in any way are implemented.
-* No gear is currently available for mages to equip.
+* Stat weight calculations for magic stats now available.
+* Item stat filters for magic stats now available.
+* Update rage cost refund for Execute and Whirlwind after beta tests (thanks to Vilnius at Fight Club discord).

 # Q&A